Cost, Revenue, Profit

 Doubling something (after 1 year, say) is what we call 100% growth.
 Interest is generally paid at a much smaller amount.
 This video begins first with 100% growth, so the growth of the ball is easy to draw.
 This way the lecturer can get you to “e”.
 He then goes on to show a more reasonable growth rate r.

 This is a good presentation of the several types of problems seen in finding present and future value when interest of an investment or loan is compounded.
-The lecturer uses the variable A where we use F for future value.
+The lecturer uses the variable A for F for future value.
+For F I used P(t) to show the it is a function of time, and Po for present value.

-These give a good overview and some examples of limit.
-Patrick is one of my favorite internet teachers.
+This gives a good overview and some examples of limit.
+Patrick is among my favorite Internet teachers for simplicity and clarity of message.
+Further techniques and examples:

 Patrick discusses limits and the relationship to continuity.
 Watch for the important ideas, as we will discuss at length.